-Irma Morin has served the Community Council of Idaho, Inc. for over 25 years and has been the executive director for the last eleven years.
+Irma Morin has served the Community Council of Idaho, Inc. for 27 years and has been the CEO for the last 13 years.
 Previously, she served as finance director for 10 years and as an accountant for four years.